wqlken/git_learn/README.md

 # git_learn
-this is a git learn test
+this is a git learn test,
+and I will learn how to merge in the github.